 Technical Art Knowledge

 Every student will probably expect their teacher to be decent at art.
 You’ll need to know about painting, drawing, sculpture, collage, etc. if you want to be able to teach students about it.
 That doesn’t mean you need to be the next Leonardo da Vinci.
 You just need to have a good knowledge of techniques and styles.

 If you’re passionate about art and hardworking, you’ll be fine!

-While there are different requirements for different positions and one teaching certificate or qualification may be accepted for certain teaching jobs and not others, if you have these skills and qualities and the qualifications the job requires, you can easily be a teacher and have a successful career in teaching.
+While there are different requirements for different positions and one teaching certificate or qualification may be accepted for certain online tutoring jobs UK and not others, if you have these skills and qualities and the qualifications the job requires, you can easily be a teacher and have a successful career in teaching.